More than half a million people die in the U.S. every year from smoking-related illnesses. Those deaths are preventable.

 Remember that you do not have to do it alone.
 Talk to your health care provider or try one of these helpful resources:

-And most importantly, don’t give up.
+However you approach quitting, the most important thing is not to give up.
 Quitting smoking is tough, but you can be tougher!